 Regularly Rest and Ice Your Feet

 Although gentle exercise can do wonders for relieving the pain of plantar fasciitis, it is also important to rest your feet regularly.
+Finding the best plantar fasciitis shoes can help tons.
 To reduce the symptoms further, you should put ice on your feet regularly.
 Placing ice on the affected area helps to constrict blood vessels, which slows down the rush of blood to your feet that contributes to the pain.
 However, do not put ice on the area for more than 20 minutes at a time, as too much ice can have an adverse effect by numbing the tissue and causing tissue damage.